 RIF Bristol is operated by the Bristol Robotics Laboratory (BRL), a well-established laboratory with a large number of existing robotics research projects, financed largely by national funding, but also by some EU Funding.
 BRL have chosen to allocate a special part of the lab to the RIF project.
-The RIF can rarely use other BRL resources, as these resources are dedicated for the specific research project for which they have received financing.
-This is a situation that makes RIF Bristol less dynamic in its structure than the other RIFs in Peccioli and Paris.
-On the positive side, this means that RIF Bristol has complete control of the resources that are available to support external companies and spin-offs, with the drawback that the lack of flexibility can result in waiting times.
+The RIF can rarely use other BRL resources, as these resources are dedicated for the specific research project for which they have received financing (profit-center approach from the beginning).
+RIF Bristol has complete control of the resources that are available to support external companies and spin-offs, with the drawback that the lack of flexibility can result in waiting times.
 In comparison with the other RIFs, RIF Bristol has been 100% financed by ECHORD++ and has not benefited from synergistic solutions through other funding sources at BRL.
 RIF Bristol is located at the University of the West of England, Bristol (UWE).

-RIF Bristol is the only RIF of the three that has a clear and well executed system to support organizations over a six-week period in prototyping their ideas and then channeling them out through their connections to continue their business development.
+RIF Bristol is the only of the three RIFs that has a clear and well executed system to support organizations over a six-weeks period in prototyping their ideas and then channeling them out through their connections to continue their business development.
 This system has resulted in 43 successfully executed projects since 2015, with support provided to 26 SMEs, four large enterprises, five start-ups and seven RTO/Academic organizations during the period.
 The most important collaborations of the RIF in Bristol can be summarized as follows:

-1 Reach robotics is a startup selling the gaming robot MEKAMON, an entertainment platform which is able to engage with others of its kind in "robot battles" via augmented reality.
+1 Reach robotics is a startup selling the gaming robot MEKAMON, an entertainment platform, which is able to engage with others of its kind in "robot battles" via augmented reality.
 Company founder Silas Adekunle has had the kind of big breaks most startup founders only dream of: a \$10 million funding raise, a place on the Forbes 30 Under 30 in Technology list and an exclusive distribution deal with Apple for his € 300 platform combining robotics, gaming and AR.
-But in 2014, when he first stepped into the newly-opened Robotics Innovation Facility (RIF) in Bristol, UK, success was by no means certain.
-Adekunle credits the RIF with not only introducing him to one of his co-founders, Chris Beck, but also for providing valuable manufacturing contacts, prototyping facilities and software development for their new startup, Reach Robotics.
+However, in 2014, when he first stepped into the newly-opened Robotics Innovation Facility (RIF) in Bristol, UK, success was by no means certain.
+Adekunle credits the RIF with not only introducing him to one of his cofounders, Chris Beck, but also for providing valuable manufacturing contacts, prototyping facilities and software development for their new startup, Reach Robotics.
 According to Adekunle the facilities, market validation and tailored support provided were key to enabling Reach Robotics to pitch to potential investors and take the company to the next stage.